 I’m sure I had some friends growing up in Hawaiʻi who would consider themselves white, but I didn’t notice it.
 Who wanted to be known as a Haole, anyway?
 Not even the Haoles wanted to be Haole.
 All I knew about Haoles was that they lived on the Windward side or worked at the banks in downtown.
 I’ve often wondered why I saw more Haoles wearing Aloha shirts than local people.
 Or why their homes were always nicer than the homes of the locals.

 But it was strange that every Haole I knew growing up always insisted that they weren’t Haole.
 They were always something else.
 They worked really hard on their pidgin and insisted that their great grandmother was Queen Liliʻuokalani.
-I remembered that every problem the locals of Hawaiʻi faced usually ended up being blamed on
+I remembered that every problem the locals of Hawaiʻi faced usually ended up being blamed on the Haoles.

 You’d think that people would almost feel sorry for the Haoles living in Hawaiʻi.
 I’ve often heard claims that Hawaiʻi is proof that racism against white people exist.

 But then you realize it’s not true.
 That as much as we mock the colonizer, they are still the ones who hold any real power on the islands.
 From the CEOs of local state banks, to elected officials writing policies that make space for million dollar developers, Mark Zuckerberg and the Haoles have complete access to the land that once belonged to the native Hawaiʻians.
 But all of this did not take away from the fact that Haoles did not want to be known as Haoles.
 They wanted to rid themselves of their “outsider” identity without relinquishing the power and privileges it came with.

 As much as we mock the colonizer, they are still the ones who hold any real power on the islands.